Close

 Visa Requirements for Vanuatu: What You Need to Know

 Most visitors can enter Vanuatu without a visa for tourism or business purposes.
-Citizens from numerous countries enjoy visa-free access for up to 30 days, with the possibility of extending your stay up to 120 days, making Vanuatu an accessible Pacific destination for international travelers.
+Citizens from over 100 countries enjoy visa-free access for up to 120 days per entry, making Vanuatu an accessible Pacific destination for international travelers.

 Visa-Free Countries and Duration

-The following nationalities can visit Vanuatu without a visa:
+The following nationalities can visit Vanuatu without a visa for up to 120 days:

-• 30 days: Most countries including USA, Canada, UK, Australia, New Zealand, EU member states, Japan, South Korea, Singapore, and Malaysia
+• Major economies: USA, Canada, UK, Australia, New Zealand, EU member states, Japan, South Korea, Singapore, Malaysia, China, India, and the UAE

 You must have a genuine intention of visiting and departing Vanuatu within 120 days.
-The duration of stay can be extended in Vanuatu up to a total stay of 4 months.
+The 120-day maximum is a hard limit for tourist entries and cannot be extended.

 Essential Entry Requirements